DinhNhatAnh/Customer-Segmentation-Analysis-RFM-using-SQL-Server/README.md

 ORDER BY Rank_recency DESC;
 ```
 ## 3. Assign decile scores and compute aggregate RFM Score
-Score each dimension on 1-10 scale using quantiles - 10=best; 1=worst
+- Score each dimension on 1-10 scale using quantiles - 10=best; 1=worst
+- Save file as "RFM_SCORE.csv"
 ```
 WITH RFM_SCORE AS (
 	SELECT *,